Richard Rogers: Later career

 After working with Piano, Rogers established the Richard Rogers Partnership along with Marco Goldschmied, Mike Davies, and John Young in 1977.
 This became Rogers Stirk Harbour + Partners in 2007.
 The firm maintains offices in London, Shanghai, and Sydney.

 Rogers devoted much of his later career to wider issues surrounding architecture, urbanism, sustainability, and the ways in which cities are used.
-One early illustration of his thinking was an exhibition at the Royal Academy in 1986, entitled "London As It Could Be", which also featured the work of James Stirling and Rogers' former partner Norman Foster.
+One early illustration of his thinking was an exhibition at the Royal Academy in 1986, entitled "London As It Could Be", which also featured the work of James Stirling and Rogers's former partner Norman Foster.
 This exhibition made public a series of proposals for transforming a large area of central London, subsequently dismissed as impractical by the city's authorities.

 In 1995, he became the first architect to deliver the BBC's annual Reith Lectures.
 This series of five talks, titled Sustainable City, were later adapted into the book Cities for a Small Planet (Faber and Faber: London 1997, ISBN 0-571-17993-2).
 The BBC made these lectures available to the public for download in July 2011.

 In 1998, he set up the Urban Task Force at the invitation of the British government, to help identify causes of urban decline and establish a vision of safety, vitality, and beauty for Britain's cities.
 This work resulted in a white paper, Towards an Urban Renaissance, outlining recommendations for future city designers.
 Rogers also served for several years as chair of the Greater London Authority panel for Architecture and Urbanism.
 He was chair of the board of Trustees of The Architecture Foundation.

 From 2001 to 2008, he was chief advisor on architecture and urbanism to the then Mayor of London Ken Livingstone.
 In 2008, he was asked to continue on in his role as an advisor by the then new mayor Boris Johnson.
 He stood down from the post in October 2009.
 Rogers also served as an advisor to two mayors of Barcelona on urban strategies.

 Amidst this extra-curricular activity, Rogers continued to create controversial and iconic works.
 Perhaps the most famous of these, the Millennium Dome, was designed by the Rogers practice in conjunction with engineering firm Buro Happold and completed in 1999.
 It was the subject of fierce political and public debate over the cost and contents of the exhibition it contained; the building itself cost £43 million.

-In May 2006, Rogers' practice was chosen as the architect of Tower 3 of the new World Trade Center in New York City, replacing the old World Trade Center which was destroyed in the September 11 attacks.
+In May 2006, Rogers's practice was chosen as the architect of Tower 3 of the new World Trade Center in New York City, replacing the old World Trade Center which was destroyed in the September 11 attacks.

 Rogers resigned his directorship of Rogers Stirk Harbour + Partners on 30 June 2020.
-The Rogers name will be removed from the practice by 2022 as the founding constitution requires.
+The Rogers name was removed from the practice by 2022 as was required by the founding constitution, however the practice was renamed RSHP in June 2022, retaining Rogers' initial.